Question Answering as Programming for Solving Time-Sensitive Questions: Experiments

 \subsubsection{Are LLMs capable of writing qualified Check and Match functions?}

 In our previous experiments, the Check and Match functions were manually constructed.
-However, in this section we aim to investigate the potential of leveraging LLMs to perform this task.
-We random select one instance $\{Q, q, C, EI\}$ obtained from previous Parse and Extract step, and present it to LLMs.
-We provide clear instructions for the check and match processes and require them to write the desired functions.
-The results ,as shown in \cref{table:abla_llms_for_check_and_match} demonstrate the feasibility of replacing human effort with LLMs.
-Both ChatGPT and GPT-4 exhibit the capability to comprehend the task and provide suitable solutions.
+However, in this section, we aim to explore the potential of leveraging LLMs to perform these tasks.
+Specifically, we provide clear instructions for the Check and Match processes, then we randomly select and concatenate an instance $\{Q, q, C, EI\}$ obtained from previous steps to the instruction as input prompt, finally we present the prompt to the LLMs and require them to write the desired functions.
+The results, as shown in \cref{table:abla_llms_for_check_and_match} demonstrate the feasibility of replacing human effort with LLMs.
+Both ChatGPT and GPT-4 exhibit the capability to comprehend the task and provide an eligible solution.

-This promising result highlights the potential direction for future research to explore how LLMs can self-verify their answers through programming or other means.
-While LLMs have demonstrated impressive performance in various NLP tasks, ensuring the accuracy and reliability of their generated responses remains a challenge.
-Exploring the integration of programming and other verification mechanisms within LLMs can lead to more robust and trustworthy question answering systems.
+This promising result suggests the potential direction for future research to explore how LLMs can self-verify their answers through programming.
+While LLMs have shown impressive performance in many NLP tasks, ensuring the accuracy and reliability of their generated responses remains a challenge.
+Exploring the integration of these verification mechanisms within LLMs can lead to more robust and trustworthy question-answering systems.